THE DESIGN PROCESS

 The following are design phases required for a typical project.
 Your project may or may not require all phases, as some may be consolidated for simple projects.

 The Kastrop Group will visit the site to take specific required measurements, review information provided by the Client, verify site conditions, take photographs, etc. These are necessary to create a baseline to begin the project design.
 The jurisdiction (City or County, Fire Dept., Health Dept., etc.) may be called for code information.
+The jurisdiction may also require a Topographic and Boundary Survey (see Design Resources on this page, article shared by permission).
 Sometimes library research is required, especially for historical preservation projects.
 For most projects, we will enter dimensions of the existing building and site information into our Computer Aided Design and Drafting (CADD) system.

 Based upon one or more interviews with the Client, our designer(s) will prepare one or more preliminary drawings.
 These are sometimes sketches, or can be actual plans such as a floor plan (view from above), site plan, interior or exterior elevations (inside or outside view faces).
 At this time, a general direction about materials will be determined (e.g., wood or steel construction, etc.).
 During this phase we want to make sure we are on the right track with the Client’s vision for the project.
 The scope of work will be discussed in general, to determine budget considerations.